-A Verify can be run in three separate ways, however we recommend running it through the Maintenance & Security Centre on the Genie Server computer.
+Although you can run a verify in three separate ways, we always recommend running it through the Maintenance & Security Centre on the Genie Server computer.

-Please note: Performing a data verification should be done outside of practice hours when possible, as this process may cause slowness and/or dropouts within Genie Client.
+Performing a data verification should take place outside of practice hours when possible as this process may cause slowness and/or dropouts within Genie Client.

 Before verifying data in the Maintenance & Security Centre, you should ensure you have a verified backup of your Genie data.
 A verified backup is a backup with which you can confirm your data can be restored.

-If the Genie Server is already running as an application, navigate to Help > Maintenance & Security Centre on a Windows, or Genie Server > Maintenance & Security Centre on a Mac.
+If the Genie Server is already running as an application, navigate to Help > Maintenance & Security Centre (Windows) or Genie Server > Maintenance & Security Centre (Mac).

 If Genie Server is not running

-If the Genie Server application isn’t running, hold down the Alt/Option key on your keyboard while launching Genie Server (i.e. launch the application and then hold Alt/Option).
-Select Open the Maintenance and Security Centre
+If the Genie Server application isn’t running, hold down the Alt/Option key on your keyboard immediately after launching Genie Server (i.e. launch the application and then hold Alt/Option).
+Select the Open the Maintenance and Security Centre option.